OrrMatzkin/IML-Hackathon-Waze/README.md

   <img src="https://contrib.rocks/image?repo=OrrMatzkin/IML-Hackathon-Waze" width="200"/>
 </a>

-Thank you for reading and having interest in our hackathon project...
+Thank you for reading and showing interest in our hackathon project...

 <div align="center">